 The results show that business logics were the dominating reasons for joining the network.
 A large proportion of the respondents reported having increased their number of business (32%) and social (26%) relations with other network members after joining the network.
 Furthermore, 37% of the respondents reported having made business agreements with companies external to the network via network contacts, which supports ideas of bridging social capital.
 More than half the respondents (59%) preferred doing business with network members rather than with non-members.

 By investigating a local and regional sport-club context, the paper adds to our knowledge about sponsorship networks.
 It emphasizes the potential importance of team sport clubs for the business landscape, thus maintaining that sport clubs fulfill an important role for local communities beyond being mere entertainment industries.

-Small businesses; survey; team sport club management; network theory; social
+Small businesses; survey; team sport club management; network theory; socialcapital; business-to-business

 Sport, Business and Management: An International Journal: Volume 7, Issue 4